alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 <img align="right" width="260" height="232" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_add_cs.png">

 Next to *Database Connection Pooling Service*, click on *No value set* to display a drop-down menu: drop down the selection and pick *Create new service...*.
 The *Add Controller Service* prompt will be displayed.
-We will use the default controller service, so click CREATE.
+We will use the default controller service, so click *CREATE*.

-You will notice the property now has the value *DBCPConnectionPool*.
+You will notice the property now has the value `DBCPConnectionPool`.
 We need to configure this controller, so click on the arrow on the right, confirming that you want to save changes along the way.

 <img width="500" height="41" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_property_set.png">

-***Controller services*** offer a service that may be used by different processors.
+***Controller services*** offer services that may be used by different processors.
 This one offers a connection to a database.
-We will also later use this same controller service for another processor, but we only need to configure it once.
+We will later reuse this same controller service for another processor, but we only need to configure it once.

 Click on <img src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/ui_gear.png">, on the far right, to open the configuration panel and switch to the *PROPERTIES* tab.